UR2PhD-Program-UTA/ur2phd-uta-call/undergrads.md

 ## How to Apply

 Students may apply to **only one** project.
 Deadline is **Tuesday, September 2, 2025**, end of day.

-- Prepare a short statement of interest
-- Attach your resume and unofficial transcript
-- Submit your materials using the [Undergrad Application Form](https://forms.office.com/r/zA3XusdpS1)
+Submit your materials using the [Undergrad Application Form](https://forms.office.com/r/zA3XusdpS1)

+The application will ask you for:

+- Academic information
+- Three short essays
+- Your resume/CV

 ## Available Faculty Projects